Days to Expiry — Options Portfolio Tracker logo

 The key trade

-You exchange some upside for immediate cash flow.
-That is opportunity cost, not hidden leverage.
+You exchange some flexibility for immediate cash flow.
+The strike is your price, not a prediction.

-Covered call search screen in Days to Expiry showing strike, premium, and risk metrics
+Days to Expiry scanner showing covered call and cash-secured put candidates with strike, premium, and probability metrics

 Tap to view full size